Vegetable Garden Ideas For Small Spaces

 4. Pole Beans

-You can also grow pole beans in your small garden.
-Thanks to their vertical growth, they are a great idea that ensures you have enough width to plant more options.
-All you need to do is get a trellis, which it will climb on.
+You can also grow pole beans from seeds in your small garden.
+Thanks to their vertical growth, pole beans are a great idea that ensures you have enough width to plant more options.
+All you need to do is get a trellis, plant your seeds and watch them climb up.

 This option is also great due to the ease of growing.
 You’ll hardly face any hassle whatsoever in this attempt.